jharwell/libra/docs/design/cli.rst

 Phase 1 reduces the typing required to invoke CMake and CTest for common LIBRA workflows.
 It writes nothing. ``CMakeUserPresets.json`` is not touched by any Phase 1 command.

-The ``--`` passthrough is the escape hatch for anything the CLI does not natively support.
-Every command forwards arguments after ``--`` to the underlying cmake/ctest invocation verbatim.

 Commands
 --------